ryantd42/NY-Legislative-Git/2023/S2104A-2023/bill.md

  Introduced  by  Sens.
-HARCKHAM, ADDABBO, BROUK, GOUNARDES -- read twice and ordered printed, and when printed to be committed to the Committee on Alcoholism and Substance Abuse
+HARCKHAM, ADDABBO, BROUK, GOUNARDES -- read twice and ordered printed, and when printed to be committed to the Committee on Alcoholism  and  Substance  Abuse  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the mental hygiene law,  in  relation  to  creating  the office of addiction and mental health services

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: